Chousei coal mine skeletal remains salvage project

 Second Exploration and Survey in October 2024

-We conducted our second dive survey at the end of October.
+We conducted our second dive exploration at the end of October.

 On October 29, we conducted a dive from the pier closer to shore(called shore pier), and on October 30, from the entrance of the mine.